kalidindis/katana-tutorial-swift/Chapter2/README.md

 startButton?.height = .scalable(40)
 ```

 As you can see `Plastic` has several helper methods to quickly define your layout and make the code more readable. `asFooter` is just an example, but you can find all of them here and [here](https://bendingspoons.github.io/katana-swift/Classes/PlasticView.html) and [here](https://bendingspoons.github.io/katana-swift/Extensions/Array.html).
+As you can see, we are keeping the `startButton` variable as an optional.
+We cannot use the bang operator, as we did before, because the are cases (that is, when `props.isGameFinished` is false) in which we don't have the button, and use a bang operator would trigger a runtime crash.

 Build and run, you should see the labels and the button!